apptentive/apptentive-trigger-io/README.md

 The official Apptentive module is available via the [Trigger.io Forge](https://trigger.io/modules/apptentive/).

+### Configure the Apptentive Module

+The Apptentive Trigger Module requires configuration after you add it to your Trigger app.
+You must supply your Apptentive API Key.
+If you are building for iOS, you must also specify your Apple App Store App ID.

+You can configure your app through the Trigger Toolkit web app.

+1. In a browser, open Trigger Toolkit and Navigate to your Trigger app
+2. On the left hand side, click the `Public` link under `Modules`
+3. Scroll to the Apptentive module
+4. Fill in the apiKey and appId fields

+Note: Your Apptentive API Key is found in your app's settings page at [Apptentive](https://www.apptentive.com)

 ### Setup the Apptentive Module

-To make an Apptentive API call from JavaScript, use the following code snippet:
+To make an Apptentive API call from JavaScript, you will make method calls in the following fashion.

-    forge.moduleName.methodName(
-		"test",
-		"anotherParameter",
+    forge.apptentive.methodName(
         function (success) {
-			alert('Success!')
+            alert('Success!');
         },
         function (error) {
-			alert('Error: ' + error.message)
+            alert('Error: ' + error.message);
-		}
-    )
+        },
+        "someParameter",
+        "anotherParameter",
+    );

-The `forge.moduleName.methodName` method sends a message to the native module with at least two parameters:
+The `forge.apptentive.methodName()` method sends a message to the native Apptentive module with at least two parameters:

- - The initial parameters are the data parameters to be passed to the module's native code.
- - The penultimate parameter is a success callback function, which should be called with the data returned from native code.
+* The first parameter is a success callback function, which should be called with the data returned from native code.
- - The final parameter is an error callback function, called with the returned error data.
+* The second parameter is an error callback function, called with the returned error data.
+* Any additional parameters are arguments to the method.

 You can find more information about these modules and methods [here](https://trigger.io/docs/current/api/native_modules/api_methods.html).

 ### Implement Apptentive

-Once you have successfully installed the module, you can begin using Apptentive in your Trigger.io app.

-First, set your Apptentive API key like so:

-	forge.apptentive.setApiKey("YOUR_APPTENTIVE_API_KEY", {}, {});

-It is very important that you set your Apptentive API key, which you can get by signing up on our [website](http://www.apptentive.com/).

-You can now begin using Apptentive's features.

 #### Message Center

 Get feedback from your customers with the Apptentive Message Center.

-	forge.apptentive.presentMessageCenter({}, {});
+    forge.apptentive.showMessageCenter(success, error);

 The first time you present the Message Center, the user will be presented with an email feedback form.
 Thereafter, they will be taken to the Message Center.
 If you reply to your customers' feedback via the Apptentive website, the replies will be pushed to their in-app Message Center.

-Check for the number of unread messages like so:
+Use `getUnreadMessageCount` to check for messages that the user has not yet read.

     forge.apptentive.unreadMessageCount(
-		function(success) {
+        function(count) {
-			// Update your interface with the new message count. alert("You have " + success + " unread messages.");
+            // Update your interface with the new message count. alert("You have " + count + " unread messages.");
         },
         function(error) {
-			forge.logging.info("Error!");
+            forge.logging.info("Error: " + error.message);
         }
     );

-You can also listen for our `ATMessageCenterUnreadCountChangedNotification` notification:
+You can also listen for our `unreadMessageCountChanged` notification.

+    forge.apptentive.addUnreadMessageCountChangedListener(
-    forge.apptentive.unreadMessageCountChanged.addListener(function () {
+        function (count) {
-        alert("New Apptentive unread messages!");
-    });
+            alert("There are now " + count + " unread messages.");
+        }
+    );

 #### Ratings

 Apptentive also provides an App Store rating flow.
 A ratings dialog will be displayed based on the number of launches of your application, the amount of time the user has been using it, and the number of significant events the user has completed (for example, levels passed).
-All of these variables can be modified on Apptentive.com.
+All of these variables can be modified in your [Apptentive](https://www.apptentive.com) settings.

-First, set your app's App Store ID:

-        forge.apptentive.setAppID("get_this_key_from_itunes_connect", {}, {});

 Display the rating flow at a certain point in your code with:

-	forge.apptentive.showRatingFlowIfConditionsAreMet({}, {});
+    forge.apptentive.showRatingFlowIfConditionsAreMet(success, error);

 The rating flow will only be shown if all conditions (number of launches, significant events, etc.) have been met.

 Log significant events, such as completing a level, with:

-	forge.apptentive.logSignificantEvent({}, {});
+    forge.apptentive.logSignificantEvent(success, error);

 #### Surveys